ArianeBeaudin/arianebeaudin.github.io/_posts/2020-05-23-internet-subcultures-autonomous-zones-and-narratives.md

 I feel like reading about Saul Newman's post-anarchism could help me apprehend my interrogations.
 But the truth is that maybe I shall write this sci-fi scenario to picture more accurately what it could mean.
 Mmhh.

+**EDIT 29/08/2020** : I found a good description to deepen this idea of hierarchy mentionned above in Riane Eisler's *Tomorrow's Children*, which says that :
+> There is a distinction between *hierarchies of domination* and *hierarchies of actualization*.
+Hierarchies of domination are imposed and maintained by fear.
+They are held in place by the power that is idealized, and even sanctified, in societies that orient primarly to the dominator model : the power to inflict pain, to hurt and kill.
+By contrast, hierarchies of actualization are primarly based not on power *over*, but on power *to* (creative power, the power to help and to nurture others) as well as power *with* (the collective power to accomplish things together, as in what is today called teamwork).
+In hierarchies of actualization, accountability flows not only from the bottom up but also from the top down.
+That is, acountability flows in both directions.